tikv/jemallocator/README.md

 [![ci]][github actions] [![Latest Version]][crates.io] [![docs]][docs.rs]

-This project is a simplified fork of [jemallocator](https://github.com/gnzlbg/jemallocator) focus on server.
+This project is the successor of [jemallocator](https://github.com/gnzlbg/jemallocator).

-The difference between `tikv-jemallocator` and `jemallocator` is only name.
-The source is the same.
+The project is published as `tikv-jemallocator` and `jemallocator` for historical reasons.
+The two crates are the same except names.
+It's OK to use either crate.
+For new projects, `jemallocator` should be used.

 > Links against `jemalloc` and provides a `Jemalloc` unit type that implements
 > the allocator APIs and can be set as the `#[global_allocator]`